 All the levels use the graphics of Emerald Hill Zone.
 There are three regular enemies and three bosses.
 The bosses used are Water Eggman from Chemical Plant Zone, Tonkachi Eggman from Aquatic Ruin Zone, and Drill Eggman from Emerald Hill Zone.
 Surprisingly, the last boss in this game is the first boss of the 16-bit version.

 All the levels use the graphics of Angel Island Zone.
 There are three regular enemies, one reused from Sonic 2, and two bosses.
-The bosses used are Angel Island Zone Sub-boss and Angel Island Zone Boss.
+The bosses used are the Angel Island Zone Sub-boss and Angel Island Zone Boss.

 Sonic & Knuckles

 All the levels use the graphics of Mushroom Hill Zone.
 There are three regular enemies and three bosses.
-The bosses used are Mushroom Hill Zone Sub-boss and Mushroom Hill Zone Boss from Mushroom Hill Zone and also Flying Battery Zone Sub-boss.
+The bosses used are the Mushroom Hill Zone Sub-boss and Mushroom Hill Zone Boss from Mushroom Hill Zone and also the Flying Battery Zone Sub-boss.